two-as-one/sub-domain/src/encounters/dialogue/README.md

 >> The minotaur grabs its cock.
 ```

+### Linear Dialogue
+Linear dialogue is text where the player doesn't need to make any choices.
+The only choice they get to make is to advance the dialogue to the next branch with `…`.

+See the next entry about [Indentation](#indentation) for examples, as these are usually used in combination.

+Linear dialogue must start with `...` and is usually indented, though it can also be used in combination with [pointers](#pointers).

 ### Indentation
-Indentation is used to indicate linear dialogue.
+Indentation is used to indicate new branches in the dialogue.
 Each new branch of text should be indented one more than the previous one.

 **Do not mix tabs and spaces for indentation** - be consistent.

-With linear dialogue, the player will only have `…` as an option to proceed to the next piece of dialogue.
+Example of indentation for linear dialogue:

 ```
 Greetings traveller!
-  Welcome to the world of
+  ...Welcome to the world of
-   Jurassic Park!
+   ...Jurassic Park!
 ```

 ```